GianlucaIavicoli/Tiktok-Dumper-Uploader/README.md

 - [simple-term-menu](https://github.com/IngoMeyer441/simple-term-menu)
 - [TikTok Watermark Remover](https://t.me/tikwatermark_remover_bot)

-## Future Updates

-We're dedicated to enhancing the Tiktok-Dumper-Uploader with upcoming features:

-- **YouTube Integration**: Download and upload videos from YouTube, extending content sharing options.

-- **Instagram Support**: Integrate Instagram capabilities to manage video download and re-uploads.

-- **Reddit Sharing**: Share downloaded content on Reddit effortlessly for broader exposure.

 ## Contributions

 Contributions are welcome!
 If you'd like to enhance the tool or fix issues, please open an issue or submit a pull request.